-Once spectroscopy has been found, turn Ramp on and align the feature you want to lock to with the center line on the GUI plots.
+Once spectroscopy has been found, align the feature you want to lock to with the center line on the GUI plots.
 You can do this either by changing the Laser Current supplied to the diode, or by shifting the Center dial in the Ramp box.
 Turning Range up and down will make your ramp amplitude larger or smaller and show you more or less of your spectroscopy.
 Whatever is lined up with the center line on the plots is the feature the ICE Box will try to lock to.
-If you want to lock to a peak, align the top graph with the peak you want, and note that the bottom graph should be near the middle of a slope.
+If you want to lock to a peak, align the top graph with the peak you want, and note that the bottom graph's peak lock signal should be near the middle of a slope.

 The intuitive thing to do is to center right on the feature you want, but you actually want to be a little bit offset from that.
-The ICE Box gives a slight kick when the servo is engaged, so if you're right on the center it will sometimes bump you over to the next peak.
+The ICE Box gives a slight kick when the servo is engaged, so if you're perfectly centered on a feature it can sometimes bump you over to the next peak.
 It doesn't matter which side you offset from (a little right or left will be fine) as long as you're still on the correct slope.
-It will always kick towards the center of the selected slope.
-It is recommend to aim for a roughly 5% offset from center when aligning the feature you wish to lock to.
+The servo will always kick towards the center of the selected slope.
+It's recommend to aim for a roughly 5% offset from center when aligning the feature you wish to lock to.